Alexia Jr.

-Alexia Blanco Llacuno (born 30 November 2000), also known as Alexia Jr. is a Spanish-Filipina footballer who plays as a forward for Villarreal CF.
+Alexia Melanie Blanco Llacuno (born 30 November 2000), also known as Alexia Jr. is a professional footballer who plays as a forward for Villarreal CF. Born in Spain, she represents the Philippines at international level.

 Club career

-Blanco started her career at CD Parquesol, from Valladolid.
+Alexia Jr. started her career at CD Parquesol, from Valladolid.

 In July 2024, she joined Villarreal CF under a two-year contract.

 International career

-Blanco was first called up for Philippines in November 2023, for a training camp with the national team in California, but she doesn't make his debut until 29 October 2025 in a friendly match against Uzbekistan.
+Alexia Jr. was first called up for Philippines in November 2023, for a training camp with the national team in California.

 Personal life

-Blanco was born on 14 April 2000 in Valladolid, Spain.
+Alexia Jr. was born on 14 April 2000 in Valladolid, Spain.
 She is of Filipino descent through her mother who is from Capiz.
+Alexia Jr. herself is not a Philippine citizen with a naturalization bill pending in the Philippine Senate since January 2026.
 She is also a freestyle footballer.